 Kidney Care

 This information is not intended to replace appropriate professional advice.
 Please check labels and consult your pharmacist if you take prescription medication.
+Consult your primary practitioner if you have Kidney Disease before implementing any new herbs or supplements.

 The kidneys are an amazing organ system!
-In Traditional Chinese Medicine they are considered, along with the adrenal glands, a master organ.
+In Traditional Chinese Medicine, they are considered, along with the adrenal glands, a master organ.
 They perform the critical functions of capturing and recycling nutrients and eliminating liquid acidic waste.
 When the kidneys fail to perform this detoxification, patients must have their blood filtered through renal dialysis.

 A Healing Diet - This mirrors recommendations from studies done on kidney function: